Jamesdiu/myblog/content/post/2020-06-05-tips-to-build-the-first-post-using-blogdown.en.markdown

 Meanwhile, I would like to add some tips that I noticed.
 I hope it may help with other beginners;

 1. Pay attention to **HUGO VERSION** required of the template used.
 When you are connecting your blog to Netlify, you have to provide the "Environment variables" such that to ensure the version is up-to-date enough to run your template.

-2. Remember to change **baseURL** into the website address on Netlify.
+2. Remember to change the **baseURL** in *config.toml* into the website address on Netlify.
 Otherwise, it would not be able to obtain all data from git, for example, the template design used.

 3. Also for **baseURL**, make sure " / " is NOT missing at the end.

-Above are the issues locked me down and took me a few hours to find out.
+Above are the issues that locked me down and took me a few hours to find out.
 Hope these would help the next one to go smoothly!